HOOPER AT WORK ON A NEW BOOK..

 And that says it all.

 Jane Paley has enjoyed a career as a writer and independent documentary producer.
-She was the director of community relations for ABC Television, and her ABC Notebook educational programs were awarded an Emmy and a National Education Association Award.
+She was the director of community relations for ABC Television, and her ABC Notebook educational programs were awarded an EMMY and a National Education Association Award.
 As a partner in Paley-Price Productions, she wrote and produced family-oriented programs for HBO, PBS, and Lucasfilm, among others.
-Paley is an assistant professor at St. John’s University in Queens, New York.
-She and Hooper are active participants in animal-related services, including Labs4rescue, the organization that brought them together.
+Paley was an Assistant Professor of English and Speech at St. John’s University in Queens, New York.
+She and Hooper are a registered Pet Partner team; they regularly visit schools and libraries.